Could Jets, Peyton Manning be a GM match?

 Adam Gase, the Jets’ coach and acting general manager, has a strong relationship with the Hall of Fame quarterback.
 Gase was Manning’s QB coach and offensive coordinator for three seasons with the Broncos.
 Manning threw an NFL-record 55 touchdown passes in Gase’s first season as offensive coordinator.

-Manning spoke to Jets CEO and Chairman Christopher Johnson and endorsed Gase to be their coach.
-Johnson said Gase will “assist” in the hiring of the new general manager so it would make sense that he would want someone with whom he’s comfortable.
+Manning spoke to Jets CEO and chairman Christopher Johnson and endorsed Gase to be their coach.
+Johnson said Gase will “assist” in the hiring of the new GM, so it would make sense that he would want someone with whom he’s comfortable.

 Johnson defined his open GM position as “more than a talent-evaluation guy.
 I want a great strategic thinker, a great manager, a communicator, someone who can collaborate well with the building.
 I’m convinced I’m going to find that person.”